sulaimansuhas/IAMLCW2/README.md

 Coursework2 for Introduction to applied machine learning 2020

-All the code is in templates for the questions in IAML_2020_CW2_INFR10069_Instructions.pdf
+All the code is in the templates folder for the questions in IAML_2020_CW2_INFR10069_Instructions.pdf